Absence of menstrual period -women health issues.

 Ayurvedic view of the Menstrual cycle: In Ayurveda, menses (i.e. the flow of the menstrual period) is considered to be the excess pitta which flows out of the body.
 It is called as Raja.
 Hence the menstrual flow is also called as Raja Pravritti.
-Though menstruation is a typically pitta phenomenon, effects on the vata and the kapha are also seen.
+Though menstruation is a typical pitta phenomenon, effects on the vata and the Kapha are also seen.
 Some women have insomnia and mood swings during their periods.
 This is vata vitiation.
 Some women gain weight.
-This is kapha vitiation.
+This is Kapha vitiation.

 The four main phases of the menstrual cycle are:

 Menstruation is the elimination of the thickened lining of the uterus (endometrium) from the body through the vagina.
 The Menstrual fluid contains blood, cells from the lining of the uterus (endometrial cells) and mucus.
 The average length of a period is between three days and one week.

 Sanitary pads or tampons are used to absorb the menstrual flow.
 Both pads and tampons need to be changed regularly (at least every four hours).
 Using tampons has been associated with an increased risk of a rare illness called toxic shock syndrome (TSS).